Dede-Qorqud/BeTrueCore/docs/MACI_ENGINEER_PACKAGE.md

 ## Black Box: VWU Calculation

-The VWU formula is intentionally opaque at the MACI boundary.
+The VWU formula is intentionally opaque at the protocol boundary.

-**MACI provides to VWUEngine:**
+**Coordinator provides to VWUEngine:**
 ```solidity
 struct SessionResult {
     address participant;        // derived from ZK identity commitment